Marine Mammal Commission

 Hawaiian Pelagic False Killer Whale Population

-To reduce bycatch in the Hawaii pelagic population of false killer whales, the TRP includes measures requiring that longline fishermen use ‘weak circle hooks’ and ‘strong branch lines’, as well as certain handling techniques when a false killer whale is hooked.
+The FKWTRT continues to work to identify and implement effective mitigation measures to reduce the mortality and serious injury of the pelagic population in longline fisheries.
+The FKWTRP includes measures requiring that longline fishers use ‘weak circle hooks’ and ‘strong branch lines’, as well as certain handling techniques when a false killer whale is hooked.
 This configuration is designed to enable targeted tuna and swordfish to be caught, but allow the heavier, stronger false killer whales to straighten the hooks and escape.
-To date, this gear configuration has had mixed success.
-A few hooked whales have escaped, but in several cases branch lines broke or were cut.
-In these cases, hooks were likely to have been left embedded in the whales’ mouths or throats, with up to several meters of monofilament of potentially entangling line trailing from the hooks.
-Research indicates that odontocetes released with embedded hooks and trailing line are likely to suffer serious injuries that are more likely than not to lead to death.
-On the 20% of vessel trips that have been observed, compliance with recommended handling techniques has been incomplete (e.g., cutting branch lines instead of applying tension until the hook straightens).
-Moreover, there is concern that compliance in the un-observed portion of the fleet may be poorer still.
-The TRT is addressing these issues, looking for ways to encourage the use of stronger branch lines, gathering more information on what happens when a whale is hooked, and improving the release methods used by longline boat crews.
-In addition, the TRT is considering the use of electronic monitoring to increase the proportion of the fleet that is monitored.
+However, success has been mixed, with some whales escaping but others left with embedded hooks and trailing line, posing serious injury risks.
+Compliance with proper handling techniques, such as applying tension until the hook straightens, has been inconsistent on the 20% of observed trips, and may be poorer on unobserved trips.
+The FKWTRT is addressing these issues, looking for ways to encourage the use of stronger branch lines, gathering more information on what happens when a whale is hooked, and improving the release methods used by longline boat crews.
+In addition, the FKWTRT is considering the use of electronic monitoring to increase the proportion of the fleet that is monitored.

-The TRP also includes a contingency measure that would close an area south of the MHI (southern exclusion zone – SEZ) for the remainder of the calendar year if a certain threshold is met for pelagic population bycatch levels within the U.S. For the first time, in 2018, the threshold at the time of two mortalities or serious injuries was met and exceeded when four whales were seriously injured or killed within the EEZ within one year.
+The FKWTRP also includes a contingency measure that would close an area south of the MHI (southern exclusion zone – SEZ) for the remainder of the calendar year if a certain threshold is met for pelagic population bycatch levels within the U.S. For the first time, in 2018, the threshold at the time of two mortalities or serious injuries was met and exceeded when four whales were seriously injured or killed within the EEZ within one year.
 As a result, the fishery was excluded from the SEZ from July 24th through the end of 2018.
+In January 2019, a false killer whale was killed and another seriously injured within the EEZ, again triggering the closure of the SEZ.
+The SEZ could not reopen until specific criteria were met, such as no further injuries for two years or mortality rates not exceeding the population’s potential biological removal (PBR) level.
+In 2020, a larger population estimate was published, and NMFS reopened the SEZ after the mortality rate fell below the new PBR (which is based on population size).
+This also led to an increase in the threshold for closing the SEZ, from two to four mortalities and serious injuries.
+In 2021, three mortalities and serious injuries occurred within the EEZ between mid-January and mid-April, and then a fourth interaction occurred in November.
+However, the determination that the interaction resulted in a serious injury was not made until after the end of the year, and consequently the SEZ was not closed, which made it clear that the closure policy needs to be revised.

 Main Hawaiian Island Insular False Killer Whale Population

-In November 2017, NMFS published a proposal for designating critical habitat.
-The Commission submitted comments generally supporting the proposal, but noted that it was overly broad.
+In November 2017, NMFS published a proposal for designating critical habitat under the ESA.
 The Commission recommended that NMFS “undertake or support research needed to refine that designation by determining if there are specific areas that are essential to enabling the population to sustain itself in a healthy and productive state, to recover to the point where listing under the ESA is no longer warranted and, ultimately to reach its carrying capacity level.”
-The proposal identified certain areas used for energy production or military activities to be excluded from the critical habitat designation.
-The Commission did not fully agree with NMFS’ reasons for excluding some of the areas, and recommended that those areas be included in the critical habitat designation unless NMFS could provide a better justification.
+The final Critical Habitat designation, which was announced in July 2018, excluded three additional areas from the designation due to national security concerns, and an assessment that the areas are used only infrequently by false killer whales.

 Additional Resources